zackify/validify/README.md

   );
 };
 ```
+This is the `Input` component you see in the first example.

-Add `useSubmit` to trigger submitting or validating
+Add `useSubmit` to trigger submitting or validating:

 ```js
 import React from 'react';